TedfordMedia/final-threeblog-gatsby/README.md

   </a>
 </p>
 <h1 align="center">
-  TedfordMedia Website SourceCode (OpenSource)
+  TedfordMedia Website (OpenSource)
 </h1>

-Notes to be added!
+Here is the full source code for TedfordMedia.com

+See how the Three.js coding interacts with React, Gatsby and React-Three-Fiber

+Clone of fork this repository and get up and running on your own machine in minutes.

 npm i @react-three/fiber --legacy-peer-deps